Atlas-owo/markdown-cv/index.md

 </div>

 ## Education
-### Bachelor in Digital Media Technology
+### Beijing University of Post and Telecommunication

-`Sept.
-2018 - July.
-2022`
+`2018 - 2022`

-School of Digital Media and Design Arts, Beijing University of Post and Telecommunication.
+Bachelor in Digital Media Technology, School of Digital Media and Design Arts.

-### Master in Human Computer Interaction
+### Aalto University

-`Sept.
-2022 - Now`
+`2022 - Now`

-School of Science, Aalto University.
+Master in Human Computer Interaction, School of Science.